telefonicaid/fiware-orion/doc/manuals/user/update_action_types.md

 ```

-You can also use convenience operations with POST and DELETE verbs to
+You can also use convenience operations with POST and DELETE methods to
 add and delete attributes.
 Try the following:

 Add a new attribute 'C' and 'D':